Time Series Transformer-Based Modeling of Pavement Skid and Texture Deterioration: Literature Review

 \subsection{Deterioration modeling of skid Resistance and surface texture}

-The modeling of pavement skid resistance and texture deterioration is crucial for road safety and maintenance, addressing the complex interactions between vehicle tires and road surfaces \citep{chen2025review}.
-Given the challenges of direct and continuous field measurements, various analytical, statistical, and machine learning models have been developed to predict and understand these time-dependent properties \citep{kumar2023state,gao2012bayesian,archilla2000development}.
+Modeling pavement skid resistance and texture deterioration is vital for road safety and maintenance.
+It helps understand the complex interactions between vehicle tires and road surfaces \citep{chen2025review}.
+Various analytical, statistical, and machine learning models have been developed to predict and understand these time-dependent properties \citep{kumar2023state,gao2012bayesian,archilla2000development}.

-Statistical and analytical models have traditionally been used to describe the decay of pavement conditions \citep{chen2025review,gao2011performance}.
-Common approaches include empirical relationships and regression models that link pavement characteristics, such as texture parameters (Mean Texture Depth (MTD) and Mean Profile Depth (MPD)), to skid resistance or its rate of decline \citep{hu2022evaluate}.
+Statistical and analytical models have traditionally been used to describe the decay of pavement conditions \citep{gao2011performance,zhang2018nested,gao2017bayesian}.
+Common approaches include empirical relationships and regression models.
+These link pavement characteristics to skid resistance or its decline rate.
+Characteristics used include texture parameters like Mean Texture Depth (MTD) and Mean Profile Depth (MPD) \citep{hu2022evaluate}.
 Models like the Penn State model, PIARC International Friction Index (IFI), and the Rose and Gallaway model are examples that estimate skid resistance as a function of speed and texture, though they often have limitations regarding water film thickness or application scope \citep{fwa2021determination}.
-The observed decay law of skid resistance often shows an initial rapid decline, followed by a slower decrease, eventually stabilizing, which is captured by models such as the asymptotic, exponential, and logarithmic models \citep{du2021promoting}.
+Skid resistance often declines rapidly at first, then slows, eventually stabilizing.
+Models like asymptotic, exponential, and logarithmic ones capture this behavior \citep{du2021promoting}.
 However, these statistical methods may struggle with non-linear relationships and the multitude of influencing factors, leading to limited accuracy and applicability \citep{ji2022establishment}.